 Oak Hill relocated to the current site on Lakeside Road in 1999.
 In the winter of 2006 the new worship facility was dedicated and completed for use.
-In March of 2011, the church called Chris Holdorf as Senior Pastor.
-Chris served formerly at First Redeemer Church in Cummings, Georgia as the Executive Pastor for 15 years.
-To learn more about Pastor Chris check out his bio,here.
+In November of 2017, the church called Stephen Dervan as Lead Pastor.
+Stephen served formerly at Sherwood Baptist Church in Albany, Georgia.
+To learn more about Pastor Stephen check out his bio, here.

 We hope you’ll join us this Sunday for worship and become a part of our church history.